codesport/fitness-club-dao/README.md

 4. Member Cost (of issuing memberships as NFTs)
 5. Description

-## How It Works
+This project imports, uses, and customizes several Open Zeppellin templates to build a DAO based on audited code and accepted industry best practices.

+Customizations were made to the minter contract order to:

+1. Set token sales price and enforce fees for minting:  `receivePayThenMint()`, `setSalesPrice()`, `getSalesPrice()`
+2. Implement getter and setters for `contractURI`.  `contractURI` is used by [Opensea(https://docs.opensea.io/docs/contract-level-metadata)] to auto-populate metadata for a collection
+3. Customize maximum token supply: `setTotalSupply()` and `getTotalSupply()`
+4. Block token minting when maximum token supply is reached: `require( _tokenIdCounter.current() < maxSupply, "Max supply of NFTs exhausted");`
+5. Receive Donations and other funds: `receive()` and `receiveDonations()`
+6. Expose next `tokenID` for printing on minted NFT: `getTokenCurrentTokenID()`

+Additionally, several debugging and "exit" functions were included for testing purposes.
+These functions will be moved after through testing of the money transfer functionality using the Governance and Timelock contracts (e.g., voting to withdraw funds).

+1. `withdraw()`
+2. `deleteContract()`: A self-destruct solely for the purpose of testing on testnets

 This project is a web-based tool for deploying an NFT-based DAO.
 This tool deploys 3  contracts that permit issuance, governance, and treasury operations.
-Specifically it customizes and deploys
+Specifically it customizes and deploys:

 1. ERC721 Token Minter
 2. Timelock Controller
-3. Governor Contract
+3. Governor

-## How it's made
+## How It's Made

 On the backend, it relies upon node, Express.js, bash, and heavily upon Hardhat libraries which are called directly by Express.
 Javascript and RegEx are used to sanitize user inputs to conform with smart contract name conventions.